Judge Ann Claire Williams (Ret.)

 In this critical role, Ms. Kimbrough leads strategic outreach, marketing, and recruitment efforts for the MMSP designed to identify and attract students that align with the mission and goals of the program.
 A former litigator and higher education administrator, Ms. Kimbrough most recently served as Pre-Law Advisor, Director of the LEAD Program, and Mock Trial Team Coach at Dillard University.
 She previously served as Assistant Dean of Students at Cornell University, University Attorney at Albany State University, Associate General Counsel for the University of Arkansas System, and as Associate and Of Counsel for two labor and employment boutique firms.
 Ms. Kimbrough received a Bachelor of Arts degree from Talladega College and a Juris Doctorate from the University of Cincinnati College of Law.

-Coordinator of the Lawyering Skills Program, Northern Illinois University College of Law
+Director of Legal Writing & Analysis and the Lawyering Skills Program Coordinator, Northern Illinois University College of Law

-Sandra Kupelian is the Coordinator of the Lawyering Skills Program at Northern Illinois University College of Law.
+Sandra Kupelian is the Interim Director of Legal Writing & Analysis and the Lawyering Skills Program Coordinator at Northern Illinois University College of Law.
 She teaches Introduction to Lawyering Skills, Legal Writing & Advocacy I and II, and in the Academic Success Program.
 She also serves as Moot Court Faculty Advisor and directs the production of the Lenny B. Mandell Moot Court Competition for 2Ls, now in its forty-first year.
 Prior to joining the NIU law faculty in 2016, Ms. Kupelian was on the faculty of DePaul University College of Law where she taught legal analysis, research, and communication.

-Before that Ms. Kupelian practiced complex commercial litigation for the Gloor Law Group for seven years after the firm spun off from Cassiday, Schade & Gloor, LLP, where she previously practiced as a partner working on trial, appellate and insurance coverage matters.
+Before joining academia, Ms. Kupelian practiced complex commercial litigation for the Gloor Law Group for seven years after the firm spun off from Cassiday, Schade & Gloor, LLP, where she previously practiced as a partner working on trial, appellate and insurance coverage matters.
 Before she joined private practice, Ms. Kupelian was an appellate law clerk, first for Justice Marvin D. Dunn and then for Justice James F. Quetsch of the Illinois Appellate Court, Second District.
 She is a member of the bar of the United States Supreme Court, the Supreme Court of Illinois, the Seventh Circuit Court of Appeals, and the United States District Court, Northern District of Illinois, Central District of Illinois, and Western District of Michigan.
 Ms. Kupelian is a graduate cum laude of the University of Illinois College of Law at Urbana-Champaign.
-She has one daughter and lives in Oak Park with her cat and two dogs.

 Assistant Dean, Inclusion, Diversity & Equity, Loyola Chicago School of Law